RarelyCharlie/rarelycharlie.github.io/_draft/dark.md

 ![Very dark](/assets/dark/inverted-hi.png){:style="box-shadow: 2px 2px 8px 0px rgba(0,0,0,0.75);"}

-It is easy to choose settings that make the page unreadable.
+It is easy to choose settings that make the page unreadable!
 If you can't even see the sliders, use the button at the top left to remove the custom theme temporarily.

 ### Known issues
 The colors of some elements in the page do not change.
 This problem mostly affects images.